Table of Contents

 permanently delete files on Mac with Data Eraser

-Step 3.
-Select the files or drive you want to erase, then click on Erase Now button.
+Step 4.
+After selecting the files or folders you want to erase, then click on Erase Now button.
+You will need to select a data erasure standard to wipe the files permanently.

 permanently delete files on Mac with Data Eraser